-Brian Edward Cox OBE (born 3 March 1968) is an English physicist and former musician, Professor, a Royal Society University Research Fellow, PPARC Advanced Fellow at the University of Manchester.
+Brian Edward Cox OBE (born 3 March 1968) is an English physicist and former musician, professor, a Royal Society university research fellow, PPARC advanced fellow in the School of Physics and Astronomy at the University of Manchester.
 He is a member of the High Energy Physics group at the University of Manchester, and works on the ATLAS experiment at the Large Hadron Collider (LHC) at CERN, near Geneva, Switzerland.
 He is working on the research and development project of the FP420 experiment in an international collaboration to upgrade the ATLAS and the CMS experiment by installing additional, smaller detectors at a distance of 420 metres from the interaction points of the main experiments.